bmol5/kuralabs_deployment_4/README.md

 <h1 align=center><strong><em>Deployment 4</em></strong></h1>
 <div align=left>This repository will contain information related to the deployment of the URL-shortner flask application.
+The main objective of this deployment will be to work with IaC to deploy the flask application.
 Details can be found in the Deployment instructions or the documentation linked below.</div>

 ## Location of Documentation:
 * Deployment Document: [click here](https://github.com/bmol5/kuralabs_deployment_4/blob/main/Documentation/Deployment4.pdf)